jmather/sfphp.org/CONTRIBUTING.md

 ```

 ## Coding Standards
-We will be following PSR-1 & PSR-2 standards augmented with Doctrine coding standards.
+We will be following PSR-0, PSR-1 & PSR-2 standards augmented with Doctrine coding standards.
 We will use [fabpot/php-cs-fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer) to enforce them.
+There is a script at ```bin/php-cs-fixer``` to run our coding standard with.

  * [PSR-1: Basic Coding Standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-1-basic-coding-standard.md)
  * [PSR-2: Coding Style Guide](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md)